RUCKBReasoning/SubgraphRetrievalKBQA/README.md

 ## KG
 1. Setup Freebase: We use the whole freebase as the knowledge base.
 Please follow [Freebase-Setup](https://github.com/dki-lab/Freebase-Setup) to build a Virtuoso for the Freebase dataset.
 2. To improve the data accessing efficiency, we extract a 2-hop topic-centric subgraph for each question in WebQSP and a 4-hop topic-centric subgraph for each question in CWQ to create relatively small knowledge graphs.
 We extract these small knowledge graphs following [NSM](https://github.com/RichardHGL/WSDM2021_NSM).
-We can download the graphs from [here]()
+You can download the graphs from [here]()

 # Running Instructions for WebQSP
 ## Step0: Prepare the weak-supervised dataset for training the retriever：